bastianX6/apple-music-mcp-server/README.md

    bash ./compile.sh
    ```
 - The script builds `AppleMusicMCPServer` in release and installs the binary to `$HOME/.mcp/AppleMusicMCPServer/bin/AppleMusicMCPServer` (directory is created if missing).
+- On Linux, ensure the Swift toolchain (Swift 6) and basic build tools are installed; the script works the same.

 ### Manual installation (source-based)
 1) From the Swift package directory (repo root), build in release: